Substance Abuse and Addiction Treatment Resources in Laurel

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-Once patients have completed a drug rehab in Laurel, MD and have returned home, it’s recommended they attend recovery meetings.
-These are regular group meetings where those in recovery can find help and support from others who have traveled the same road.
+Once patients have completed a drug rehab program and returned home, it’s recommended they attend recovery meetings.
+These are regular group meetings where those in recovery can find help and support from others who have travelled the same road.
 While the content of the recovery meetings varies, the common thread is that of encouragement, help and support from those who have been there themselves.
 There are groups for those recovering from drug and alcohol misuse, and for their families.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is a nationwide group with chapters in every state.
 AA holds weekly support meetings for recovering alcoholics.
 The organization promotes a 12-step program toward recovery that helps recovering alcoholics come to terms with themselves, the harm they have inflicted on their families and others close to them, and to live without alcohol.
 AA is the oldest recovery group and, historically, the most successful.